Pavani2409/Steel-Surface-Defect-Detection/README.md

-# 🏭 Steel Surface Defect Detection using Deep Learning
+# 🏭 Steel Surface Defect Classification using Deep Learning

 ---

 ## 📌 Project Description
-This project implements an **Automated Steel Surface Defect Detection System** using Deep Learning and Computer Vision.
+This project implements an **Automated Steel Surface Defect Classification System** using Deep Learning and Computer Vision.
 The system classifies steel surface images into defect categories using multiple deep learning architectures and compares their performance.

 The project uses **Transfer Learning** with state-of-the-art CNN architectures and applies **fine-tuning strategies** to improve classification accuracy.